XabierIU/HiTZ-IXA-ArchEHR-QA/subtask4/code/README.md

 Where:

-PROMPT_FILE is the path to the file containing the prompt, in raw text.
-OUTPUT_FILE is the path where the outputs should be placed.
+PROMPT_FILE is the path to the file containing the prompt, in raw text.\n OUTPUT_FILE is the path where the outputs should be placed.
 TIMES_FILE is the path where the execution time numbers should be placed.
 MODEL_NAME is the name of the LLM that will be executed.
 Identification number for loading via the transformers package.